Predictive inference for travel time on transportation networks: Introduction

 Mobility is vital to human activities, as it is an integral component of our economic and trade networks, social interactions, political ties, and our quality of life.
-The growing population, as well as new modalities and systems of transportation, are challenging for our current transportation networks.
-Large-scale trip-level data, with temporal and spatial coverage, enable us to better diagnose transportation problems and develop efficient solutions, for instance, to increased congestion-levels.
-Such data is progressively available, collected, for example, from global positioning systems (GPS) on mobile phones and other devices, or from radar systems for aerial and marine positioning.
+The growing population, as well as new transportation methods and systems, are posing challenges to our current transportation networks.
+Large-scale trip-level data, with temporal and spatial coverage, enable us to better diagnose transportation problems and develop effective solutions to such things as increasing congestion levels.
+Such data is made available progressively as it is collected, for example, from global positioning systems (GPS) on mobile phones and other devices, or from radar systems used in aerial and marine positioning.

-At the heart of many such transportation problems is the estimation of travel time between locations.
-Online routing services, ride-share providers,\footnote{As examples, Google Maps, Lyft Inc., and Uber Inc.} and freight and shipping services make millions of operational and pricing decisions based on estimates of travel time.
-These complex decision-making processes require, first, a good understanding of the distribution of travel time and, second, valid inference and predictive methods for various quantities of this distribution.

-A large amount of work exists to model processes on networks.
-For a survey of work in transportation, see~\citet[ch.
-11]{barrat2008dynamical}.
-The statistics community has also shown shown interest in developing tools for network analysis \citep{kolaczyk2009models,kolaczyk2014statistical}, with some to model processes on networks \citep{ramsay2007parameter, snijders2017modeling,burk2007beyond, britton2002bayesian,golightly2005bayesian}.
-Our work falls into this category, by providing a limit theorem for a type of mixing processes on ergodic dynamical networks.
-Such properties allow for efficient statistical inference and predictive methods.